mgeisert/cygfuse/README.md

 **cygfuse** was originally a Cygwin add-on to **WinFSP** provided by the author of **WinFSP**, Bill Zissimopoulos.
 It is still available in that form from _source/v1_historical_ or any **WinFSP** release.
-There will soon be a standard Cygwin package of **cygfuse** available via Cygwin's setup.exe.
+A standard Cygwin package of **cygfuse** is available via Cygwin's setup.exe.
+See _https://cygwin.com_ for general setup details.

 At this time **WinFSP** is the only Windows FUSE provider supported.
 Information about **WinFSP** can be found at _http://www.secfs.net/winfsp_.